imskr/DS-and-Algorithms/README.md

 ## Not Accepting PR!

-The Correct implementation of Data Structure and Algorithms!
+Collection of Data Structure and Algorithms!

 ![ds](images/images.png)